-Key takeaway: It’s good payment habits, not a steady income, that equal a high credit score.
+Key takeaway: Good payment habits, not a steady income, are what equal a high credit score.
 This is something that can be achieved regardless of where you are in your career.

 #4: Think you only have one credit score?
 Think again.

-Key takeaway: Be sure to check with both Equifax and TransUnion so you get the full story when it comes to your credit report and credit score.
+Key takeaway: Be sure to check with both Equifax and TransUnion to get the full story when it comes to your credit report and credit score.